sankalok/sankalok.github.io/index.md

 ## About

 Hello, my name is Sankalok (pronounced shaun-ko-lock).
-I like thinking deeply about complicated problems, writing down and discussing possible solutions with colleagues, and irritating computers/servers and fully using up all of the available resources.
+I like thinking deeply about complicated problems, writing down and discussing possible solutions with colleagues, and tinkering with computers/servers while fully using up all of available resources.
 I also try to publish once in a while.

 ## Experience

-I am currently a Research Engineer in the System Theory Group @ Huawei's Theory Lab in Hong Kong since early 2024.
-Currently, I mostly spend my time multiplying matrices to build fancy applications (LLMs, VLMs, OCR models, and other pleasant stuff) in Python.
-Last year, I sorted and manipulated numbers to build fancy applications (in-memory and on-disk vector search) in C++.
+Since early 2024, I am a Research Engineer in the System Theory Group @ Huawei's Theory Lab in Hong Kong.
+Currently, I mostly spend my time multiplying matrices to build fancy applications (LLMs, VLMs, OCR models, all of the fancy-schmancy stuff for B2B products) in Python.
+Last year, I sorted and manipulated numbers to build fancy applications (In-memory and On-disk Vector Search for Cloud and Terminal Storage) in C++.
 I also like making them run fast.
 In fact, our team managed to make it run so fast its now among the top 3 algorithms in the ANN benchmarks! (check out <a href="https://github.com/erikbern/ann-benchmarks">kgn</a> :D)

 Previously I interned and worked full-time (my first job) as a Junior Research Scientist at B. Y. Quantitative Medicine (a cancer research start-up).
 During my internships, I tried making sense of different types of cross-platform High Grade Serous Ovarian Cancer datasets.
 During my stint there as a full-timer, I tried to model these aforementioned datasets to make them make sense (for chemo-resistivity prediction).